otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 ...
 ```

-- Retrieves all `Students` & serializes its data into a JSON format.
+- Retrieve all `Students` & serializes its data into a JSON format.
-- Returns a `Response` containing the retrieved `Students` & a status response code of 200.
+- Return a `Response` containing the retrieved `Students` & a status response code of 200.

 ### Get One Student